amrogamea/EDAs/README.md

 # TechnoHacks_Intership
-## This is a Repository for the 3 Projects that I am gonna work on during this Internship
+## This is a Repository for the 3 Projects that I worked on during TechnoHacks Virtual Internship